raspberrypi/documentation/configuration/wireless/wireless-cli.md

     psk="testingPassword"
 }
 ```
 The password can be configured either as the ASCII representation, in quotes as per the example above, or as a pre-encrypted 32 byte hexadecimal number.
 You can use the `wpa_passphrase` utility to generate an encrypted PSK.
 This takes the SSID and the password, and generates the encrypted PSK.
-With the example from above, you can generate the PSK with `wpa_passphrase "testing" "testingPassword"`.
-The output is as follows.
+With the example from above, you can generate the PSK with `wpa_passphrase "testing"`.
+Then you will be asked for the password of the WiFi network (in this case `testingPassword`).
+The output is as follows:

   ```
   network={